-Actually, interview stirs up series of emotions within us.
+Actually, interview stirs up a series of emotions within us.
 After receiving the interview call, we feel excited, elated, dreadful and anxiety, all at a time.
-These waves of emotions turn into tsunami on the day of the interview.
+These waves of emotions turn into a tsunami on the day of the interview.
 This emotional turmoil can make hard for us to answer the simple questions which we know very well.

 So before we tell you how to answer the tricky question, what is your favourite website?
 Let’s chalk out the timeline which we are going to discuss apart from this question and blow away all your interview blues by briefing you on the following topics.

 - Finding the answer to a question- What is your favourite Website?

 - Preparation before the Interview

 - Mistakes to avoid during the preparation

 How to Answer “What Is Your Favourite Website?”